Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 Erectile dysfunction, or persistent trouble getting or keeping an erection, can cause a sense of desperation for many men.

 There can be changes in their relationship with their spouse that can have a serious effect on their marriages.
-It can be a delicate issue."
+It can be a delicate issue.

-He stresses that men should never put off seeking medical attention for erectile dysfunction, not only because treatment can significantly improve quality of life but also because the condition often signals other health problems.
+The bottom line is that men should never put off seeking medical attention for erectile dysfunction, not only because treatment can significantly improve quality of life but also because the condition often signals other health problems.

 Erectile dysfunction results from a variety of causes, including uncontrolled diabetes, weight problems, excessive drug and alcohol use, some prostate cancer treatments, and the decreasing testosterone levels that come with aging.
 Among the most common and most worrisome of these causes are artery blockages that reduce blood flow to the penis.

-"The body is united by a common blood system," Nehra says.
-"So what happens in the penile blood vessels frequently is an early manifestation of problems elsewhere."
+The body is united by a common blood system.
+So what happens in the penile blood vessels frequently is an early manifestation of problems elsewhere.

-He recently co-authored a major report, the Princeton III Consensus Conference recommendations, showing that men who experience erectile dysfunction, especially before age 50, are more likely than others to develop cardiovascular disease — which in turn increases a man's risk for stroke and heart attack.
+In fact, it has been shown that men who experience erectile dysfunction, especially before age 50, are more likely than others to develop cardiovascular disease — which in turn increases a man's risk for stroke and heart attack.

-"Rather than merely treating symptoms, we take a broader approach to men's health by looking comprehensively at the symptoms' implications in order to prevent illnesses in the future."
+Rather than merely treating symptoms, specialists at Rush take a broader approach to men's health by looking comprehensively at the symptoms' implications in order to prevent illnesses in the future.

 At Rush, care for erectile dysfunction may incorporate dietary modification, exercise and evaluation of testosterone levels in addition to medical or surgical treatments for the condition's primary symptoms.

 Often when men come in with ED, it turns out they have other issues such as high blood pressure, heart disease, pulmonary disease, or gastrointestinal or memory problems that also must be addressed.